awsdocs/aws-proton-administrator-guide/README.md

-## AWS Proton Administration Guide
+## AWS Proton Administrator Guide

-The open source version of the AWS Proton Administration Guide.
+The open source version of the AWS Proton Administrator Guide.
 You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
 See the [index](doc_source/index.md) for a summary of content.

 ## Security